arvii/book-collection-app/README.md

 # Book Collection App

 The Book Collection App is a modern application designed to help users curate and manage their personal library collections digitally.
-By leveraging data from theStoryGraph, an innovative platform for book lovers, this app provides detailed insights and recommendations tailored to each user's reading preferences.
-It's built with the latest technologies, including Ruby on Rails for the backend and React for a responsive front-end experience, ensuring a seamless and engaging user interface.

 ## Requirements